Press "Enter" to skip to content

 If you need help placing an order, you can always call Swissquote’s customer service.
 They are very responsive and can assist you.

-Since the crypto market is very volatile, setting up recurring orders on your crypto assets can help you.
+As the crypto market is highly volatile and can have a significant impact on your emotions, setting up recurring orders for your crypto assets can be beneficial.

 Note that you can set up as many orders as you like, as well as modify and delete them at your convenience.